 Replacing mobile home windows will save on energy costs and give your home a whole new look.
 If you want to spend your remodeling dollars wisely you cannot go wrong with new windows.
 You get better heating and cooling control and update the appearance of both your interior and exterior.
-That’s a lot of bang for your buck!
+That’s a decent bang for your buck.

 Why Replace Mobile Home Windows?

-If you live in a mobile home that still has the original windows you will want to replace your windows as soon as possible.
+If your home is more than 30 years old and still has the original windows you will probably want to replace them soon.
 While it is a large upfront investment the long-term savings on your energy costs and the updated appearance will make it worth every dime.

 Replacing windows is a smart mobile home remodeling project that will affect both the interior and exterior of your home and give you better control over your temperature and energy consumption.
 It’s a win, win, win!

 In most older mobile and manufactured homes, you cannot buy a standard window at Lowe’s and expect it to fit the opening in a mobile home unless you plan on retrofitting it.

 Unless retrofitting sounds like your idea of a good time, you will want to order the exact size you need from a mobile home supply store.
 Keep in mind that if you order the windows online the shipping increases the price per window significantly so try to find a local mobile home supplier first.

 Related: Three Popular Mobile Home Roof Over Materials